1. Picking Your Horse

 Pick 6 – Pick the winners of six consecutive races.

 The minimum wager for the grand slam and Pick 3 is $1.
-Smaller investments can be made on superfectas, where 10¢ is the minimum, and Pick Fours, which can be bet for 50¢.
+Smaller investments can be made on superfectas, where 10¢ is the minimum, and Pick Fours and Pick Fives, which can be bet for 50¢.
 The minimum wager for a Pick 6 is $2.